rust-lang/reference/src/glossary.md

 ### Associated Item

 An associated item is an item that is associated with another item.
-Associated items are defined in [implementations] and [traits].
-Only functions, constants, and types can be associated.
+Associated items are defined in [implementations] and declared in [traits].
+Only functions, constants, and type aliases can be associated.

 ### Bound